Gastroenterology & Endoscopy

 This procedure requires the patient to fast overnight and then swallow the capsule.
 There is no anaesthetic involved, nor does the patient need to remain in the hospital during this time.

-Small Bowel Capsule Endoscopy may be recommended by your Montserrat Gastroenterologist to investigate conditions such as
+Small Bowel Capsule Endoscopy may be recommended by your Montserrat Specialist to investigate conditions such as

 • Crohn’s Disease